 Can hope of eternal life change believers to live holy lives?
 That depends on the hope of the eternal life and the source.
 Have you ever wondered why many who essentially believe are yet unfaithful?
-Many have a very shallow concept of the Christian faith.
-Many believe that “good people go to heaven,” and that shallow hope does nothing to help anyone but to subtly deny hope of Jesus’s death, burial, and resurrection.
+Do many have a very shallow concept of the Christian faith?
+A shallow hope does nothing to help anyone but to subtly deny hope of Jesus’s death, burial, and resurrection.
 Many cannot see past Jesus’s death to why the Gospel message includes Jesus rising from the dead.
-Many churches are struggling with hopelessness, and the world can see themselves reflected in these groups.
+Many churches are struggling with hopelessness, and the world can see hopelessness in these groups.

 The Hopeful Purify Themselves